tadamcz/copula-wrapper/README.md

 The tests are parametrized (run for many inputs).
 If you have multiple cores, it's recommended that you run tests in parallel with `pytest -n <x>` (where `x` is the number of processes) or `pytest -n auto`.

+(There is also one very simple unit test for the transformation of correlations).

 # Usage

 ```python